stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

 # -------------------------- #
-#      Incompatibilities     #
-# -------------------------- #

-## uncomment section below if integration is compatible with any Stitch destinations
-## if incompatible with multiple destinations, create a section for each destination

-## incompatible:
-  ## [redshift]: "always,sometimes,never"
-  ## reason: "copy"

-# -------------------------- #
 #      Setup Instructions    #
 # -------------------------- #

 requirements-list:
   - item: |
-      **One header row** in your worksheets.
-If there are multiple headers that are not in the first row, your worksheet data may not be replicated correctly.
+      **A header row in the first row of every sheet you want to replicate.** If there are multiple headers not in the first row, your worksheet data may not be replicated correctly.
 Headers that aren't in the first row may be extracted as column data.
+  - item: |
+      **A full row of data in the second row of every sheet you want to replicate.** Data must begin in the second row of the sheet.
+Values in this row may not be `NULL` or [issues will arise during Extraction](#discovery--objects).

 setup-steps:
   - title: "Obtain your spreadsheet ID"